 Varicose vein treatment failure and recovery rates

-The study concluded that “the failure rate was lowest for both EVRF and stripping (4.8%)at year one.
-EVRF and foam sclerotherapy demonstrated faster recovery (normal activity and return to work) and less post-operative pain than EVLA and stripping.
+The Rasmussen study concluded that “the failure rate was lowest for both EVRF and stripping (4.8%)at year one.
+EVRF and foam sclerotherapy demonstrated faster recovery (normal activity and return to work) and less post-operative pain than EVLA and stripping."

 There are many varicose vein providers in the London area to choose from.
 Many are clinic based, largely in and around Harley street, and some based within a hospital setting.
 It is increasingly common to see procedures performed under local anaesthetic within a clinic environment.
-This is arguably a more pleasant experience and often significantly reduces the cost of treatment.
+This is arguably a more pleasant experience and significantly reduced the cost of treatment for patients.

 All providers should be Care Quality Commission (“CQC”) registered.
 CQC guidelines cover procedures, policies and management of a clinic or hospital, ensuring that treatment is being conducted in a safe way.

 Look for a provider who has considerable experience in the procedure itself.
-It’s a truism in healthcare that treatment outcomes are correlated to the experience and education of the consultant undertaking the procedure.
+It’s a truism in healthcare that treatment results are correlated to the experience and education of the consultant undertaking the procedure.